Woodward Park (Fresno): Shinzen Friendship Garden

 As Woodward was being planted and constructed, a group of Japanese-Americans, headed by local accountant Ben Nakamura, approached the city to set aside two acres of the park for a Japanese garden.
 A meeting between the Japanese-American group, Fresno parks department director and the son of the late Ralph Woodward produced a plan for the project and they sought to raise $250,000 in donations for it.
 The city had formed a sister city relationship with Kochi, Japan a few years earlier, in 1965, and looked to them to donate authentic Japanese buildings.

-Landscape architect Paul Saito was hired to do the design in 1972 and construction began in 1975.
+Landscape architect Paul Saito was hired for design services in 1972 and construction began in 1975.
 Construction involved the addition of 30000 cuyd of earth and 600 t of granite boulders.
 On May 18, 1981, the garden was officially dedicated and a large delegation from Kochi attended the opening.

 The Shinzen Friendship Garden, also known as the Shinzen Japanese Garden is a 5-acre Japanese stroll garden.
 The Garden was planned around the four seasons, with distinctive plantings in each area.
-The spring section features azaleas, camellias, crabapples, irises, flowering cherries and plums.
+The spring section features Azaleas, Camellias, crabapples, irises, flowering cherries and plums.
 A paved pathway connects visitors to the summer section, in which a Koi Pond is the centerpiece.
 Tulip trees, Chinese pistache and tallow trees are planted in the Autumn Section, where they display bright colors in the fall.
 A large waterfall, pines and evergreens anchor the Winter Section.

 In 1989, the garden received a thatched-roofed teahouse that was built in Japan and re-assembled by Japanese carpenters on the shore of the pond.
 Allowing the construction of a Japanese-themed restaurant incorporated into the garden was much discussed.
 Proponents of the plan cited the revenue it would generate, allowing for continued improvements to the park while detractors claimed that a restaurant would violate the "quiet oasis" intent of original park benefactor Ralph Woodward.
 No restaurant was built and the area that it would occupy is a service yard seen from Friant Road.

-The garden celebrated its 25th Anniversary on April 29, 2006, with a delegation from Kochi, Japan present.
-A Cherry tree was planted at the entry to commemorate this event.
+The garden celebrated its 25th anniversary on April 29, 2006, with a delegation from Kochi, Japan present.
+A Cherry blossom tree was planted at the entry to commemorate this event.
 In 2015, the garden received over 100 bonsai specimens from the Golden State Bonsai Federation (GSBF) Collection of the former Clark Center for Japanese Art and Culture in Hanford, California.

 The garden is a popular spot for photography sessions also hosts events.
 Annually, the garden is home to a Spring Blossom Festival, a Toro Nagashi (Floating Lantern) Ceremony in August and a Shinzen Cultural Faire.